Whirlwind Barbarian Endgame Build Guide

 Best-in-Slot Occult Gems

 - Friend of the Bog - Extra Core Stats improve both skill damage (which includes Earthquakes) and the Executioner's damage multiplier.
 Maximum Life is self-explanatory; more life = less dying.
-Unhindered doesn't help us much since Whirlwind naturally gives this effect, but it's there if needed.
+Unhindered is extremely useful for this build, as it removes the inherent Movement Speed penalty from channeling Whirlwind.
+For all of these reasons, especially the latter, make this your first priority!

 Alternate Occult Gems